steadybit/discovery-kit/README.md

 The Steadybit DiscoveryKit enables the extension of Steadybit with new discovery capabilities.

-At this moment, DiscoveryKit can be considered an **open-alpha**.
+At this moment, DiscoveryKit can be considered an **open-beta**.
 The contracts and APIs *may* change.
 If you want to learn more, [reach out to us](https://www.steadybit.com/contact).

 ## Getting Started